davidsoederberg/stock-data.js/README.md

 ## Features

-- Real time data
+- Real time data (multiple stocks at a time)
 - Historical data
-- Get data from multiple symbols at the same time (historical data is WIP)
+- Historical data from one day (multiple stocks at a time)
 - Manipulate your data using options
 - Forex data (WIP)
 - Intraday Data (WIP)